giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 ### Support and Training

-Selling support and training is probably the most viable options for people who want to live off Open Source Software.
-I doubt though that this is a viable option for the ones who work on OSS in their spare time.
+Selling support and training are probably the most viable options for people who want to live off Open Source Software.
+I doubt though that this is a viable option for the ones who work on OSS in their spare time, and the hard truth is that **many OSS contributors have a full time job**!

 ### Getting Hired